-- (7) For manufactured homes that are placed or substantially improved on sites in an existing manufactured home park or subdivision within Zones A1-30, AH, AE, V1-30, V, and VE on the County's FIRM that are not subject to the provisions of "(6)" above, shall be securely fastened to an adequately anchored foundation system to resist flotation, collapse, and lateral movement, and be elevated so that either the: - a.
-Lowest floor of the manufactured home is at or above the base flood elevation; or - b.
-Manufactured home chassis is supported by reinforced piers or other foundation elements of at least equivalent strength that are no less than thirty-six (36) inches in height above grade. - (8) For manufactured homes, upon the completion of the structure, the elevation of the lowest floor including basement shall be certified by a California-registered civil engineer or California-licensed land surveyor and verified by the community building inspector to be properly elevated.
+- (7) For manufactured homes that are placed or substantially improved on sites in an existing manufactured home park or subdivision within Zones A1-30, AH, AO, AE, V1-30, V, and VE on the County's FIRM that are not subject to the provisions of "(6)" above, shall be securely fastened to an adequately anchored foundation system to resist flotation, collapse, and lateral movement, and be elevated so that either the: - a.
+Lowest floor of the manufactured home is elevated to at least one (1) foot above the base flood elevation. - (8) For manufactured homes, upon the completion of the structure, the elevation of the lowest floor including basement shall be certified by a California-registered civil engineer or California-licensed land surveyor and verified by the community building inspector to be properly elevated.
 Such certification and verification shall be provided to the Floodplain Administrator. - (b) FP-3.
 All structures and uses permitted under subsection (a) above which meet the following additional standards and be certified by a California-registered professional engineer or architect. - (1) Satisfy the design criteria of the Coastal Flood Plain Development Study. - (2) All new residential and non-residential construction and substantial improvements to existing structures and buildings shall be elevated on adequately anchored pilings or columns and securely anchored to such pilings or columns so that the bottom of the lowest horizontal structural member of the lowest floor (excluding the pilings or columns) is elevated to or above the base flood level.
 The pile or column foundation and structure attached thereto shall be anchored to resist flotation, collapse, and lateral movement due to the effects of wind and water loads acting simultaneously on all building components.
 Water loading values used shall be those associated with the base flood.
 Wind loading values used shall be those required by applicable state or local building standards.
+Structures in FIRM Zone V shall have the bottom of the lowest horizontal structural member of the lowest floor be elevated to at least one (1) foot above the base flood elevation.
 (Informational Note.
 Flood insurance may still be required of the property owner by the lender if the building pad or foundation is at or below the base flood elevation.) - (3) Located landward of the reach of the mean high tide. - (4) All new construction and substantial improvements shall have the space below the lowest floor free of obstructions or constructed with breakaway walls.
 Such enclosed space shall not be used for human habitation and shall be usable solely for the parking of vehicles, building access, or storage. - (5) Fill shall not be used for the structural support of buildings. - (6) Man-made alteration of sand dunes that would increase potential flood damage is prohibited.